Skip to content

 • Add GCUniPlugin dependency library

 • Method 2: Use the Gradle Maven remote repository for configuration.
-The configuration method can refer to the UniAndroid-Plugin Project Configuration.
+Refer to the UniAndroid-Plugin project configuration for the configuration method.

 dependencies {